 Q. What are the first signs of kidney stones?

-- You might get pain in stomach, side and back.
+- You might get stomach pain, side and back pain.

 - Frequent urination and pain during urination.